TheAlexTanasescu/Movie-ShowTime_Finder/README.md

 # Movie-ShowTime_Finder
-Simple app that notifies the user, by text or email, about showtimes for potentially interesting movies playing at your favorite cinema or just movies in general
+Simple app that notifies the user, by text or email, about showtimes for potentially interesting movies playing at your favorite cinema or just movies themselves that the user might like